sboeckle/delivery-date/notes.md

   - BUT input amount is not that big (customer ordering "some" items)
 - go with simple straight forward solution

-  /\*

-  Question: All the products must have the same delivery day matching for the order?
-  -> implement filters that keep the earliest delivery days and skip others (keep special cases) OR do we return delivery days for all products separately?
-  -> maybe too easy for a task

-Solution:
+Solutions:

 1. calculate delivery dates per product for next 14 days
-   a. function that filters if date is weekday that product allows
-   b. use daysInAdvance
-   c. special cases temporary -> only in current week; external products 5 days in advance

-2. Make green delivery fnc

-3. sort stuff by date
-   a. sort green delivery things if delivery date is within next 3 days
-   \*/

-// IDEA: create Map of days; push number of unique deliverable items into map; return map entries where # of entries === # of products
+   - create array of days; push number of unique deliverable items into map; return map entries where # of entries === # of products

-// calc if weekday
+   - write filters for specific requirement and for array
+   - write sorting function

+2. use map of all potential delivery days, iterate over that instead of products and then remove days as soon as one product can not be delivered on that day